pforfa/p_forfa_WordPress_API/readme.txt

 port 3000.
 The application is also given the capability to be deployed on a live service such as Heroku.
 The app comes with preset settings which will automatically choose the default port on the host machine to which the app is deployed.

 Technologies Used:

 Front-End - React.js
 Back-End - Node.js
 CSS Library: Foundation

+How To Use:

+Simple press the Big Green Button on the screen and it will display the posts.
+Currently the app only supports post searching from a static URL.

+Future Updates:

+The app will support a search feature, where the use will be able to enter their WordPress URL and receive posts from their website.